 The Onondaga County Legislature authorized the funding of this project in November of 2012.
-This funding will be used to rehabilitate and replace the major components of the HVAC system at the Zoo.
-This project will be completed in 2013.
+This funding is being used to rehabilitate and replace the major components of the HVAC system at the Zoo.
+This project will be completed in 2014.